james2doyle/ohdoylerules.com/content/demo/godaddy-digital-ocean.md

-/*
+---
+Title: "GoDaddy Email on Digital Ocean"
-Title: GoDaddy Email on Digital Ocean
+Description: "How to use GoDaddy Email on Digital Ocean"
-Date: 2013-11-18
+Date: "2013-11-18"
-Category: Demo,Web
+Category: "Demo"
-Template: post
+Template: "post"
-Keywords: godaddy, email, digital ocean, hosting, mx, records, dns, settings */
+Keywords: ["godaddy", "email", "digital ocean", "hosting", "mx", "records", "dns", "settings"]
+---

 I was recently trying to send an email to a domain I had purchased on GoDaddy but had hosting on [Digital Ocean](https://www.digitalocean.com/?refcode=802f151adea5).